JihadMotii-REISys/rd-connect-cas-overlay/INSTALL.md

 # Setup needed before installing CAS
+* A LDAP server must be setup and working, according [INSTALL_LDAP.md](INSTALL_LDAP.md).
+We are assuming along this document that its name is `ldap.rd-connect.eu`.
-* First, the CAS server host must have its official name, either through the name server or using a new /etc/hosts entry.
+* The CAS server host must have its official name, either through the name server or using a new /etc/hosts entry.
 We are assuming along this document that the name is `rdconnectcas.rd-connect.eu`.
 * Install git, Java >= 1.7, Ant and Apache Maven >= 3.0.
 ```bash
 yum -y install git java-devel ant ant-contrib maven
 ```

 * Install Tomcat 7.x.
 Avoid versions from Tomcat 7.0.54 to Tomcat 7.0.57, as they have a deployment bug which breaks CAS deployment.
-  * You can generate the needed RPMs for Tomcat just following the instructions in [/inab/rpm-tomcat7](this repository).
+  * You can generate the needed RPMs for Tomcat just following the instructions in [this repository](//github.com/inab/rpm-tomcat7).
 Once generated, RPMs are available at `~/rpmbuild/RPMS/noarch`, and you have to install only the needed RPMs:
   ```bash
   cd "${HOME}"/rpmbuild/RPMS/noarch
   # Supposing it is Tomcat 7.0.65